What if you could have an at-home spa day with ingredients sourced straight from your refrigerator and pantry?

 “We know that consuming turmeric is great for you and it turns out that applying it directly to the skin has some great beauty benefits also,” says Howard-May, who recommends this turmeric face mask:

-1 tablespoon flour (regular or rice flour, or ground oats for dry skin)
+1 tbsp flour (regular or rice flour, or ground oats for dry skin)

 A few drops of raw honey